Esteban82/AGA-Geoinformatica-2021/0_Instalacion/README.md

    ```

    Esto creará una carpeta llamada `AGA-Geoinformatica-2021` en su computadora.

-4. Run this command to navigate to the `hw1` folder in `2021-unavco-course` and figure
+4. Corre el script tIngresa en la carpeta Run this command to navigate to the `hw1` folder in `2021-unavco-course` and figure
    out where it is placed on your computer (each line is a command):

    ```